Remember those books (OMG!?!) where you choose your own adventure?

 Put the cake on a wire rack, over a tray to catch the falling ganache.
 Using a ladle, pour the other half of the ganache evenly over the cake, starting by adding large amounts to the center.
 Keep pouring until it falls over the sides, then go over the sides until perfectly coated.
 Puncture any bubbles with a toothpick.

 Now for the fun part, use any decor of your type, make it appropriately festive for the one you love.
-We chose to do some nice designs of 50 beer, and filigree. happy berfday Dan!

 No comments: